BenjiTrapp/benjitrapp.github.io/_attacks/2024-06-07-red-windows-api.md

 ## WTSEnumerateProcessesEx

-WTSEnumerateProcessesEx is an API used to enumerate processes on a Windows Terminal Server.
-It's typically used for administrative purposes rather than cybersecurity or penetration testing.
-However, it can be used to gather information about running processes on a remote server, which may be relevant to certain security assessments.
-To use this API, you'll need to include the wtsapi32.lib library.
+WTSEnumerateProcessesEx is an API designed to list processes on a Windows Terminal Server.
+Primarily used for administrative tasks rather than cybersecurity or penetration testing, it can still be employed to gather information about active processes on a remote server, which may be pertinent for certain security evaluations.
+To utilize this API, ensure the inclusion of the wtsapi32.lib library.

-Here's an example of how to use WTSEnumerateProcessesEx to list processes on a remote Terminal Server:
+Here’s an example demonstrating how to use WTSEnumerateProcessesEx to enumerate processes on a remote Terminal Server:

 [Learn Microsoft Link](https://learn.microsoft.com/en-us/windows/win32/api/wtsapi32/nf-wtsapi32-wtsenumerateprocessesexa)